IggyRa/3D-Chess-Application/README.md

 4. $ flutter pub get
 5. $ flutter run (select Windows or browser)
 6. For running on Android set up Android studio using official guidelines https://developer.android.com/studio
+7.
+> [!CAUTION]
+> Application used and tested only on Windows, Android and web.